philsbln/ipv6-app-testing/draft-tiesel-v6ops-ipv6-app-testing.md

 ## Requirements Language
 {::boilerplate bcp14-tagged}

-## Base Scenarios
+## Base Connectivity Scenarios
-Within this document, we define the following "base scenarios" in which applications ought to be verified for availability and functional correctness:
+Within this document, we define the following four "base connectivity scenarios" in which applications ought to be verified for availability and functional correctness.

 IPv4-only:
-A node or application that has native connectivity towards the IPv4 Internet and no connectivity towards the IPv6-only Internet.
+: A node or application that has native connectivity towards all endpoints relevant for the test scenario using IPv4 and no connectivity towards any relevant IPv6 endpoints.

 Dual-Stack:
-: A node or application that has native connectivity towards the IPv4 as well as the IPv6 Internet.
+: A node or application that has native connectivity towards all endpoints relevant for the test scenario using IPv4 as well as using IPv6.

 IPv6-only with NAT64:
-: A node or application that has native connectivity towards the IPv6 Internet and connectivity towards the IPv4 Internet using a transition technology like NAT64.
+: A node or application that has native connectivity towards all endpoints relevant for the test scenario using IPv6 and connectivity towards IPv4 endpoints using a transition technology like NAT64, e.g., NAT64 in combination with CLAT, DNS64, or local address synthesis.

 True IPv6-only:
-: A node or application that has native connectivity towards the IPv6 Internet and no connectivity towards the IPv4-only Internet.
+: A node or application that has native connectivity towards all endpoints relevant for the test scenario using IPv6 and no connectivity towards the IPv4 endpoints.

 # Testing Objectives {#objectives}